Does professional teeth whitening work?

 Research has also shown that at-home whitening products are more likely to damage the enamel on your teeth over time, which can cause weakness and sensitivity.
 These products can also burn your gums if applied incorrectly, and the effects often don't last as long as professional treatments.

 Speaking from experience, I tried all sorts of home teeth whitening products, from the blue light kits with mouth moulds, to whitening pens and every whitening toothpaste under the sun - and none of them ever got close to the effects of one 60 minute professional session.

-If you do want to whiten your teeth at home, go for a peroxide-free product with dentist-approved ingredients like The Good Company's Whitening Mouthwash Drops.
+If you do want to whiten your teeth at home, go for a peroxide-free product with dentist-approved ingredients like Crest's 3D White Brilliance whitening mouthwash.
 If you have sensitive teeth, opt for Pearlii's Teeth Whitening Kit made with a safe and gentle formula.
 You can also shop our favourite at-home kits here.

 Does professional teeth whitening hurt?

 The process shouldn't hurt, but you can experience some sensitivity or discomfort during treatment.
 The bleaching gel can cause tooth sensitivity, however this fades during the treatment, and the mouth retractor can leave your lips and cheeks feeling sore after a while.
 After the treatment, you may experience tooth sensitivity for hours or days, but this also fades with time.